fossguild/joynride/docs/figma/FIGMA.md

 ---

 ## Design Style
-- **Overall Theme**: Describe the overarching theme of the design (e.g., modern, playful, professional).
+- **Overall Theme**: We followed Google's Material Design 3 language, trying to create a modern and clean looking interface.
-- **Typography**: List the fonts used and the reasons for selecting them.
+- **Typography**: We used Roboto as our main font because it matches quite well with Material Design 3.
-- **Icons**: Detail the style of icons used and their alignment with the design.
+- **Icons**: We also kept in line with our chosen design language and went for the icons provided by Google.

 ![Material Design 3](material_design_logo.jpg)